criteo/tf-yarn/README.md

 ```

 The experiment can be scheduled on YARN using the `run_on_yarn` function which
-takes two required arguments: an `experimeng_fn`, and a dictionary specifying
+takes two required arguments: an `experiment_fn`, and a dictionary specifying
 how much resources to allocate for each of the distributed TensorFlow task
 types.
-The dataset in `examples/cpu_example.py` is tiny and does not need
+The dataset in `examples/linear_classifier_experiment.py` is tiny and
-multi-node training.
-Therefore, it can be scheduled using just the `"chief"` and
+does not need multi-node training.
+Therefore, it can be scheduled using just
-`"evaluator"` tasks.
-Each task will be executed in its own container.
+the `"chief"` and `"evaluator"` tasks.
+Each task will be executed in its own
+container.

 ```python
 from tf_yarn import run_on_yarn, TaskSpec